Sistav/CS-Game-2022/README.md

 # Tanks!

 ## Starting the game
-To begin, run main.py in the root folder (make sure the game is unzipped).
+To begin, run main.py in the root folder (make sure the game is unzipped).<br/>
 Make sure you have the newest version of Python 3 and pygame installed.

 ## Controls